-NOTE E - TAX STATUS
+NOTE F - TAX STATUS

-The Plan is a Non-standardized 401(K) Profit Sharing Prototype Plan ("Prototype Plan") sponsored by Hartford Retirement Services, LLC and adopted by the Company.
-The Prototype Plan obtained its latest opinion letter on March 31, 2008, in which the IRS stated that the Prototype Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code ("IRC").
+The Plan is a Non-standardized 401(K) Profit Sharing Prototype Plan ("Prototype Plan") sponsored by MassMutual Financial Group and adopted by the Company (Note J).
+The Prototype Plan obtained its latest opinion letter on May 11, 2009, in which the IRS stated that the Prototype Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code ("IRC").
 The Plan has not requested its own determination letter from the IRS.
-The Plan administrator believes that the Plan is currently designed and being operated in all material respects in compliance with the applicable requirements of the IRC.
-Therefore, the Plan administrator believes that the Plan was qualified and that the related trust was tax exempt as of the financial statement dates.
+The Plan administrator believes that the Plan is currently designed and being operated in all material respects in compliance with the applicable requirements of the Internal Revenue State the Plan was qualified and that the related trust was tax exempt as of the financial statement dates.

 Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2012 and 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine examinations by the Department of Labor and the Internal Revenue Service.

-NOTE F - TRUST AGREEMENT
+NOTE G - TRUST AGREEMENT